dominik-stammbach/dominik-stammbach.github.io/README.md

 - [Exploiting Evidence Enhancement for the FEVER Shared Task](https://aclanthology.org/D19-6616/), with Günter Neumann (Second Workshop on Fact Extraction and VERification, 2019)

-### Ongoing Projects

-- [Accelerating Climate Change Action through Machine Learning](https://appliedmldays.org/): Organizing a track in the Conference program at AMLD EPFL on March 25 and 26, 2024
+### Involved in the following events

 - [ClimateNLP 2024](https://nlp4climate.github.io/): Organizing a Workshop collocated with ACL 2024 on Natural Language Processing meets Climate Change

+### Past events
+- [Accelerating Climate Change Action through Machine Learning](https://appliedmldays.org/): Organized a track in the Conference program at AMLD EPFL on March 25 and 26, 2024.
+- [Hackathon at Latsis Symposium 2023](https://latsis2023.ethz.ch/hackathon.html): Organized the hackathon during the "Tackling Online Hate Speech and Strengthening Public Discourse" Symposium at ETH Zurich.

 ### Contact